ShoppingNavigation/navigation_map/README.md

 );
 ```

-Added to that, you need to provide the `RoutingCubit` and `UserCubit` to a top level bloc-provider.
+Added to that, you need to provide the `RoutingCubit` and `UserCubit` to a top level bloc-provider and the `provideCubits` Method.
 Using that cubit you can either route to a sinlge category:

 ```dart
 context.read<RoutingCubit>().routeTo(start, category);